-- CGB as the only method for your business can risk profitability, and that’s why you should consider regulating the number of purchases that can be done through the buying groups
+- CGB as the only method for your business can risk profitability.
+That is why you should consider regulating the number of purchases that can be done through the buying groups.

 Last year, some regulators in the Chinese government were greatly concerned about CGB.
-This method was claimed to be creating a social disorder that damages the development of existing supply chains, according to officials.
-Therefore, they decided to restrict internet firms that are using CGB and tight their grip on the group-buying giants.
+Officials claimed that CGB creates a social disorder that damages the development of existing supply chains.
+Consequently, they decided to restrict Internet firms that are using CGB and tightened their grip on the group-buying giants.
 A few months ago, it was reported that China’s Big Tech was slowing down the expansion of group buying due to pressures from the government.
 The Chinese government is anxious about people losing jobs because of CGB.
-It was also revealed that China’s Big Tech is spending tons of money on buying groups.
-The resistance from the government is questioning the giant’s companies power.
+It was also revealed that China’s Big Tech companies are spending tons of money on buying groups.
+The resistance from the government is questioning the Big Tech Companies’ power.

-Forward-thinking about your business model will help you maintain the success of the fast-growing social buying model, which is spreading rapidly in China.
-The use of CGB as the only model for your business may be a wrong move, and that is why it’s utterly important to calculate the risks before starting to allow consumers to buy in a group.
-Although the largest firms in China are losing their power due to intensive restrictions on group-buying from the State Administration for Market Regulation (SAMR), smaller suppliers will rip the benefits as they gain the power.
+Being proactive about your business model will help you maintain the success of the fast-growing social buying model, which is spreading rapidly in China.
+The use of CGB as the only model for your business may be an incorrect move, and that is why it is utterly important to calculate the risks before starting to allow consumers to buy in a group.
+Although the largest firms in China are losing their power due to intensive restrictions on group-buying from the State Administration for Market Regulation (SAMR), smaller suppliers will reap the benefits as they gain more power.

 Group-buying is predicted to affect other emerging economies in Asia.
 It’s estimated that the market value in India will be worth 60-70 billion dollars in 2030.
 Where a new middle-class is growing, consumerism is visible due to rising life quality.
 Although the State Administration for Market Regulation is attempting to regulate group buying, it would be hard to stop people from organizing and buying products together.